Saebyuckbaan/demo-mockup/README.md

 - Got queries and data from DELPHI for part 2
 - Added UI and styling
 - Added DELPHI and PostGreSQL connections
+- Mining database to find suitable data tables to help for Uber/Lyft driver

 Mustafa Khan:
 - Connected GeoJSON file of SD county to D3